 Crossing the street is an essential part of negotiating our built environment.
 The quality, provision or absence of crossing points affect people’s ability and desire to both walk and use their local streets.

 If crossing the street is difficult, dangerous, or involves walking further than necessary, you may simply find yourself choosing not to make the journey or take unnecessary risks.

 The briefings focus on England but even if you're based in Wales, Northern Ireland or Scotland, we hope they're useful.
-You can contact you local campaigns team
+You can contact your local campaigns team for more information.

 Who put that there!
 Pedestrian crossings and what you can do about them